Smooth Embeddings

 Submersions as the smooth face of quotient maps

-is continuous exactly when it lifts continuously; passing to the quotient is the smooth descent
+quotient is continuous exactly when it lifts continuously.
+Passing to the quotient is the

-of fiber-constant maps; and uniqueness says the quotient is determined by its fibers alone.
-The
+smooth descent of fiber-constant maps.
+Uniqueness says the quotient is determined by its

-upshot is a working principle for the rest of the theory: whenever a smooth manifold is built
+The upshot is a working principle for the rest of the theory.
+Whenever a smooth manifold is

-identified by a symmetry — exhibiting the projection as a surjective smooth submersion is
+built as a set of equivalence classes, exhibiting the projection as a surjective smooth

-what certifies that the construction carries a well-defined smooth structure, and that maps
+submersion is what certifies that the construction carries a well-defined smooth structure,

-respecting the identification descend to it.
-This is the mechanism behind the smooth structures
+and that maps respecting the identification descend to it.
+This is the mechanism behind the

-on projective spaces, Grassmannians, and homogeneous spaces, and it is the submersion side of
+smooth structures on projective spaces, Grassmannians, and homogeneous spaces, and it is the

-the duality that the next stage of the theory develops alongside the embedding side.
+submersion side of the duality that the pages ahead develop alongside the embedding side.